Murder of Layla Cummings: Murder

 On July 6, 1984, at an apartment in Elk City, Oklahoma, 7-year-old Layla Dawn Marie Cummings, who was home alone with her brother, was kidnapped.
 The perpetrator was Richard Norman Rojem Jr., who had been previously married to her mother, who was out on a work shift at a fast food restaurant at the time of the incident.

 Prior to abducting her, Rojem was previously convicted of raping two teenage girls in Macomb County, Michigan in 1978.
 Rojem, who faced three counts of criminal sexual conduct and one count of second-degree criminal sexual conduct, was sentenced to two concurrent sentences of six to 15 years imprisonment, but he served only four years before being released on parole.
 Rojem first met the brother of Cummings' mother, Mindy Cummings, while in prison, and he married her after his release.
 However, sources revealed that Rojem was sexually violent against Cummings' mother, and he did not have a good relationship overall with Cummings and her older brother.
 It was stated in court that Cummings had reported her then stepfather for sexual violence and it caused Rojem to be sent to prison for violating his parole order.
 Shortly before the abduction, Cummings' mother, who obtained a restraining order against Rojem, filed for divorce and it was granted in May 1984.
 Rojem was set free soon after, and he went on to kidnap the girl, supposedly out of vengeance.

 The following morning after Rojem kidnapped Cummings, a farmer discovered the mutilated and partially-clad body of Cummings in a field near Burns Flat.
 An autopsy determined that Cummings died as a result of multiple stab wounds.
-The stab wounds were concentrated on the neck of Cummings, as well as the girl's vaginal area.
+The stab wounds were concentrated on the neck of Cummings, as well as on her vaginal area.
 It was also certified that Cummings had been raped before she was killed.

 The police investigators were able to connect Rojem to the murder and arrested him as a suspect.
 Evidence showed that Rojem was aware of his ex-wife's work schedule and the lock to her apartment door was broken, presumably by Rojem when he broke into the apartment to abduct Cummings.
 Rojem's fingerprint was found on a cup discovered outside the girl's apartment and the cup itself belonged to a bar Rojem last patronised just before the abduction of Cummings.
 A condom wrapper found near the girl's body was connected to a used condom found in Rojem's bedroom at his place of residence.
 Tire marks belonging to the wheels of Rojem's vehicle were also found at the murder scene.